 Latitudes (Prices & Photos)

 Found on the small island of Sunset Key, Latitudes offers an upscale dining experience for those wanting to dine with a view of the gulf or even eat right on the beach.
-To access this restaurant, you’ll have to take a shuttle ferry by Westin; this restaurant is part of Sunset Key Cottages, a Westin Key West resort.
+To access this restaurant, you’ll have to take a shuttle ferry; this restaurant is part of Sunset Key Cottages, a Key West resort.
 Expect fresh seafood on the menu here, from Florida spiny lobster to grilled fish.
 Guests tired of seafood can also indulge in marinated lamb, grilled chicken and steak dishes too.
 Although a sunset dinner here is bound to be unforgettable, Latitudes also serves breakfast and lunch as well.

 El Siboney (Nearby Hotels)

 Florida is known for its delicious Cuban restaurants, but if you’re in Key West look no further than El Siboney.
 This Cuban joint is a popular hangout spot for tourists and locals tonight, so expect a busy restaurant no matter what day you visit.
 On the menu here, you’ll find Cuban classics and traditional dishes.
 There is a variety of options on El Siboney’s menu, with numerous dishes made with chicken, pork, beef and seafood.
 You will leave here feeling full and satisfied, as before your meal arrives you’ll be served a fresh batch of Cuban bread.
 And the flan is so creamy here you won’t want to say no to this dessert dish.